SquareMeal Review of

 The Imperial Durbar

 Raj India of the 1940s is the theme at this new Tooting drinking den.
-Set up by ex-Olympic rower Alastair Heathcote and his brother Nicholas, Imperial Durbar will specialise in beers, cocktails,
+Set up by ex-Olympic rower Alastair Heathcote and his brother Nicholas, Imperial Durbar specialises in beers, cocktails,

 coffees and chais (spiced teas) in a quirky warehouse setting inspired by the old East India Company and the reign of Maharaja Bhupinder.
 Expect a mix of traditional furniture, rich Asian colours,

 sanded floorboards and wrought iron, plus odd touches such as Indian coins and rupees stuck into the bar.
-Breakfast will bring muffins, croissants etc, while naan-bread ‘paninis’ will feature at
+Breakfast brings muffins, croissants etc, while naan-bread ‘paninis’ will feature at

 lunchtime.
 Otherwise, retreat to the Imperial Garden (which comes with a retractable roof) for an ice-cold beer or

 a Raj-sized G&T with some locally baked nibbles.
 Looking for a more exclusive experience?
 Head to The Durbar Room with its outdoor Indian terrace, or The Library Snug – a cosy space next to the DJ booth with floor-to-ceiling bookshelves.